jotsap/msds_hpc/project/proposal.md

 Currently in development.
 Not sure if AutoML should be part of this?

 ### Tools for implementing the workflow
 I am initially developing this model in R. I'm using Caret on training data for hyperparameter tuning and AutoML
+Additionally R has packages that can parallelize such as RevoScaleR and doParallel()

-## Possible performance optimization targets
+### Possible performance optimization targets
-TBD
+Parallelizing R operations
+Having Python make the R calls so it can parallelize the operations